 Today phones are capable of seriously impressive speed and functionality and have moved on light years away from the early technology.

-With millions of apps in the Google Play and Apple App stores users can have highly individualised devices that suit their own lives, work, hobbies and enhance their life experience, while HD quality cameras allow users to capture and store memories.
+With millions of apps in the Google Play and Apple App stores users can have highly individualized devices that suit their own lives, work, hobbies and enhance their life experience, while HD quality cameras allow users to capture and store memories.

 Phones are also able to act as contactless payment devices storing bank card details so an individual can be cashless and cardless.
 More web pages are now visited on mobile devices than via desktops.